A1029384756/cstring.dev.blog/posts/hijacking_pipewire_for_fun_and_profit.md

 Remember a couple minutes earlier when I mentioned those `mixologist` nodes?
 Well, here's where they come into play: a few months ago a friend purchased a SteelSeries headset.
-This headset had a feature called ChatMix accessible through the (half-working) Sonar software.
+This headset had a feature called ChatMix, accessible through the (half-working) Sonar software.
 ChatMix, in short, allows users to create virtual audio devices and use a wheel on the side of the headset to **mix** volumes between those audio devices.

-This can be extremely useful in certain cases where people may be in long running **Discord** calls and also have audio playing from another program (say a browser running [FoundryVTT](https://foundryvtt.com/)).
-Rather than constantly popping in and out of the volume mixer for each program (or the operating system one) to make sure the audio levels are good, it can be much nicer to have some sort of hardware control that allows users to adjust the volume on the fly without having to open any programs.
+This can be extremely useful in certain cases where you may be in a long running **Discord** call and also have audio playing from another program (say a browser running [FoundryVTT](https://foundryvtt.com/)).
+Rather than constantly popping in and out of the volume mixer to make sure the audio levels are good, it can be much nicer to have some sort of hardware control that allows you to adjust the volume on the fly.

 ### Pitfalls of ChatMix
-Of course, it ChatMix does have a few shortcomings:
+Of course, ChatMix does have a few shortcomings:

 - Relegated to SteelSeries headsets
 - No Linux support